A3 motorway (Romania): Bucharest – Ploiești section

-On the Popasului Street (Voluntari) – Bucharest Ring Road segment (4 km) works have started in April 2012, whereas on the Petricani Street (Bucharest) – Popasului Street (Voluntari) segment (2.5 km) works have constantly been delayed, partly because of remaining unfinished expropriations, until the contract was finally terminated in February 2015.
+On the Popasului Street (Voluntari) – Bucharest Ring Road segment (4 km) work started in April 2012, whereas on the Petricani Street (Bucharest) – Popasului Street (Voluntari) segment (2.5 km) work was constantly delayed, partly because of remaining unfinished expropriations, until the contract was finally terminated in February 2015.

-In December 2015, the construction works of the first 3.3 km of the motorway, the Bucharest Ring Road junction and the still under construction Moara Vlăsiei exit were awarded to the joint-venture between Aktor and EuroConstruct Trading '98, for a cost of 129.2 million lei.
+In December 2015, the construction work of the first 3.3 km of the motorway, the Bucharest Ring Road junction and the still under construction Moara Vlăsiei exit, was awarded to the joint-venture between Aktor and EuroConstruct Trading '98, for a cost of 129.2 million lei.
 They were planned to be completed by 2018, but the progress remained slow as of June that year.
 The entire segment from the Petricani Street to the Bucharest Ring Road was opened on 14 December 2018.
 The media has highlighted the facts that the motorway ends with a stoplight and it has a roundabout on its route, something unique in Romania, and widely regarded this segment as an "urban motorway".